goodlabs-studio/advanced-kstreams-demos/Demo_1/README.md

 ## Steps

+If you're coming from a previous demo, make sure to delete all containers and volumes from your previous experiments.
+This will keep each demo self-contained.
+Don't worry, none of the demos rely on the work we did in a previous demo.

 ### Run the WordCountStreamApp application

 The `WordCountStreamApp` is a simple streams application that consumes from a topic called `output-topic` and counts the number of times a given word has appeared.